BrowserStackCE/browserstack-examples-webdriverio/README.md

     ```shell
     set BROWSERSTACK_BUILD_NAME=<browserstack_build_name>
     ```

+  - Set session name by command line aregument: You can do this while running test like below.

+    ```sh
+    npm run bstck-single -- --bstack-session-name <session_name>
+    ```

   If you dont want to add, this framework will add build and session name with a time stamp for better tracking.

 - Output